McPoozle/dnd-notes/content/Venix/NPCs/Smaller-Scale NPCs.md

 >Player in the [[Balm Sure#Narrow Road Theatre|Narrow Road Theatre]] and student of [[Lacrimiteres Party#Isolde|Isolde]] in the ways of how to act

 #### Crane
 >First met in [[Balm Sure]] at the Auction House.
 Specializes in Art.
 Brother Robin.
-Family lost their noble title (Marigolds) to a bad art investment.
-Keeping tabs on the [[Scarlet Palm]] bandit group up North as they have a track record of weaseling into town management . personally familiar with Adarian
+Family lost their noble title (Marigolds) to a bad investment.
+Keeping tabs on the [[Scarlet Palm]] bandit group up North as they have a track record of weaseling into town management .
+Personally familiar with Adarian .
+Looking for the man that cost them their noble title (a charletan sold them fraudulent art)

 #### Robin
 >Crane's younger brother.
 Prefers a free life of adventure to the standardization of being settled down.
 Likes to see to see how the people live.
-Largely raised in an orphanage after fall of their house; was very young when it happened
+Largely raised in an orphanage after fall of their house; was very young when it happened.
+Run into him while in [[Tarrin]] as he was there for a job investigating something.
+Wants to connect more with his brother
+>	Hobbies: Knife throwing, reading (Adventure books)
+>	Works for the Shadow Core